iabhisheksaini01/Documentation/ssm.md

 ## How to Access EC2 using SSM

-### Step 1 – Configure EC2
+### Step 1 – Prepare the EC2 Instance
-Attach IAM role: AmazonSSMManagedInstanceCore
+Attach the IAM role: AmazonSSMManagedInstanceCore

-Ensure:
+Make sure:
-- EC2 has outbound internet (NAT or IGW)
+- The EC2 instance has outbound internet access (via NAT Gateway or Internet Gateway)
-- SSM Agent is running
+- The SSM Agent is installed and running (most AWS AMIs have it pre-installed)

 ---

-### Step 2 – Configure IAM User
+### Step 2 – Configure the IAM User
-Create a policy that allows:
+Create and attach an IAM policy that allows:
+- ssm:StartSession
+- ssm:DescribeSessions
-- `ssm:StartSession`
+- ssm:TerminateSession
-- Only for a specific EC2 instance
+- Access only to the required EC2 instance (least-privilege)

 ---

-### Step 3 – Connect
+### Step 3 – Connect to the Instance

 ```bash
 aws ssm start-session --target i-xxxxxxxx
 ```
-A secure shell session opens without SSH.
+This opens a secure terminal session to the EC2 instance through AWS, without using SSH or opening any inbound ports.

 ---